mix3d/open-weather/README.md

 ## Getting Started

+First, create a `.env.local` file and enter `OPENWEATHER_API_KEY=<yourkeyvalue>`.
+If deploying to Vercel, add this environment variable to the deploy config.

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev